45 Years of Poisoned Aerosols

 6. Master-Sergeant John C Woods, Nuremberg Hangman.

-Posted by Bob Nichols on Jun 14 2013, With 0 Reads, Filed under Editor, WarZone.
+Posted by Bob Nichols on June 14, 2013, With 6859 Reads Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.